 Analytics are what you pay attention to when you want to go from just having fun with your podcasting, to potentially actually making money from it.

 Podcast analytics can tell you how many listeners you have, how long they listen for, and what your audience/listenership trends look like.

 Like anything, analytics will range in detail from basic for beginners, to in-depth and granular for the professionals.

 Some people also want to be able to transcribe their podcasts, either for the hearing impaired, or perhaps to have a written version for use in the future.
-There are several outside services that can do that for you, but you’ll find that some of the hosting providers below can do that for you.
+Several outside services can do that for you, but you’ll find that some of the hosting providers below can do that for you.

 This can range from charging to listen to your podcasts, putting in ads, or allowing you to crowdfund from your audience to let them support you.

-If you’re just starting out, we recommend to focus on the quality of your content, but the long term goal is usually to at least make a little bit of money!
+If you’re just starting out, we recommend focusing on the quality of your content, but the long-term goal is usually to at least make a little bit of money!